jgbakke/CivV-Rise-of-Barbarians-Mod/readme.md

 ## Civilization V: Rise of Barbarians

-**Put on hold**

-I have found a game-breaking bug in the Historical Spawn Dates mod caused by a city-state spawning.
-Because my mod is dependent on this mod, I am temporarily putting this project on hold.

-**Still in development**
+**Canceled**

+I have decided to cancel the development of this mod.
+This is because Rhye's and Fall of Civilization is coming to Civilization V, and this was going to be very similar to that.

+I am leaving this up because it is a good reference and has example code that can be used to learn or review the Civ V Lua API methods.

+**Background**

 This is a mod for the game Civilization V. The goal of this mod is to make a more historically accurate and challenging game.
 The core concept of this mod is to recreate the rise and fall of civilizations throughout history.